soniarowley/storytelling-with-data/data-stories/parking-violations/README.md

 ## Contributing

-Briefly describe how other people could build on your work.
-For example, you might have ideas for sections of your notebook that could use some cleaning up or debugging, or you might have ideas for follow-up analyses.
-Also acknowledge any collaborations (e.g. other students you consulted for this assignment).

 We got the inspiration for this visualization from: https://www.reddit.com/r/dataisbeautiful/comments/anvc7v/oc_visualizing_all_parking_violations_in_los/.
 Just as Steve Bottos’ above visualization inspired our current visualization, it also provides inspiration for future directions we could take this analysis.